-12.3 Changes in Stock of Defaulted Loans and Debt Securities
+12.3.
+Changes in Stock of Defaulted Loans and Debt Securities

+As at reporting period end

+31-Dec-20

+(a)

-S\$m (a)
+S\$m

 1 Defaulted loans and debt securities at end of the previous semi-annual reporting period -

 2 Loans and debt securities that have defaulted since the previous semi-annual reporting period -

 3 Returned to non-defaulted status -

 4 Amounts written-off -

 5 Other changes -

 6 Defaulted loans and debt securities at end of the semi-annual reporting period (1+2-3-4+/-5) -

-There were no default loans and debt securties in 2019
+There were no default loans and debt securties in 2020

-12.4 Additional Disclosures related to the Credit Quality of Assets
+12.4.
+Additional Disclosures related to the Credit Quality of Assets